Skip to main content

 Testing

-make test will run the node-based tests.
+make test will run the NodeJS tests.
 By default it runs tests on files in every supported format.
-To test a specific file type, set FMTS to the format you want to test.
-Feature-specific tests are available with make test_misc
+To test a specific file type, set FMTS to the desired file extension.
+Feature-specific tests are available with make test_misc.

 $ make test_misc # run core tests